Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 ## Executive Summary

-IKIGAI GYM loses half of its members by the 105-day mark, leading to steep revenue decline before critical January and summer sales spikes.
+IKIGAI GYM is currently losing half of its members by the 105-day mark.
+Sales spikes occur in January, June, and August; retaining members outside of these peak periods is essential for stabilizing revenue.
 Our analysis shows that membership type, engagement behaviors, and payment reliability are the strongest drivers of retention and churn.
 By promoting annual agreements, boosting structured engagement, and proactively intervening on early risk signals, the gym can extend member lifecycles and stabilize recurring revenue.

 - **Annual contracts drive stability**: Within 105 days, annual members churn at just 11.6–13.6%, compared to 18–25.8% for month-to-month contracts.
 Steering stable, local members toward annual plans reduces early cancellations.